tzumby/defyes/README.md

 ## Configuration

-- First you will have to modify the [config.json](https://github.com/KarpatkeyDAO/defyes/blob/main/defyes/config.json)
+- First you will have to copy, rename and modify the [config.json](https://github.com/karpatkey/defyes/blob/main/example_config.json)

 - You should provide `RPC` endpoints and `EXPLORER API KEYS`

-- You should set the env `CONFIG_PATH` env with the config.json's absolute path or the config.json can be placed under default package path `/path/to/python/site-packages/defyes/config.json`
+- You should set the env `CONFIG_PATH` env with the config.json's absolute path.

 ## Cache